Ecos-platform/fmu4cpp/doc/paper/paper.md

 # Summary

-FMU4cpp is a CMake template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional], which is an open standard for model exchange and co-simulation of dynamic systems, in idiomatic C++.
+FMU4cpp is a CMake template repository that acts as a framework for creating Functional Mockup Units (FMUs) compatible with the Functional Mockup Interface (FMI) standard [@blochwitz2011functional] in idiomatic C++.
+The FMI is an open standard for model exchange and co-simulation of dynamic systems.
 Currently, version 2.0 for Co-simulation [@blochwitz2012functional] is supported.
-In short, an FMU is a component implementation the FMI standard.
-They are distributed as zipped archive consisting of shared libraries implementing a known
+In short, an FMU (Functional Mock-up Unit) is a self-contained component that implements the FMI standard.
+It is packaged as a zip archive containing:
+- A shared library for each supported platform, which implements a standardized C interface.
-C interface together with a _modelDescription.xml_ file detailing their capabilities and available variables.
+- A modelDescription.xml file, describing the FMU's capabilities and available variables.
-Additionally, model specific resources may be embedded.
+- Optionally, component-specific resources embedded within the archive.

 The intention of FMU4cpp is to provide a streamlined way of generating such FMUs based on C++ source code.
 To do so, the framework provides skeleton code for the user to implement, so that many of the low level details of the FMI standard is abstracted away.